frontful/frontful-common/README.md

 # <a href="https://github.com/frontful/frontful-common"><img heigth="75" src="http://www.frontful.com/assets/packages/common.png" alt="Frontful Common" /></a>

-`frontful-common` is common configuration and utilities provider for _Frontful infrastructure_.
-This package on its own has no use outside _Frontful infrastructure_.
+[`frontful-common`](https://github.com/frontful/frontful-common) is common configuration and utilities provider for [Frontful](https://github.com/frontful) infrastructure.
+This package on its own has no use outside Frontful infrastructure.
 It is deployed and packaged only for purpose of internal code reuse.

 ### _Package development helper_